 - Chewing gum in various forms has been around since ancient times.

-- Sugarless chewing gum may, when added to a regular home oral care routine of twice daily brushing with fluoridated toothpaste and daily cleaning between teeth, contribute to reducing caries risk.
+- Chewing sugar-free gum may, when added to a regular home oral care routine of twice daily brushing with fluoridated toothpaste and daily cleaning between teeth, contribute to reducing caries risk.

-- To earn the ADA Seal of Acceptance, a company provides data about the safety and efficacy of the product to the ADA Council on Scientific Affairs to evaluate; the product will receive the Seal if the Council finds the data demonstrates the product meets the predetermined, objective requirements.
+- To earn the ADA Seal of Acceptance, a company provides data about the safety and efficacy of the product to the ADA Council on Scientific Affairs to evaluate; the product will receive the Seal if the Council finds the data demonstrate that the product meets predetermined, objective requirements.

-Although there is some evidence that regular chewing of sugar-free gum may reduce caries risk,4 this is when it is in addition to, rather than a substitute for a regular oral hygiene routine consisting of twice daily brushing with a fluoride toothpaste and daily cleaning between teeth.6
+Although there is some evidence that regular use of sugar-free gum may reduce caries risk,4 the gum is not to be used as a substitute for a regular oral hygiene routine consisting of twice daily brushing with a fluoride toothpaste and daily cleaning between teeth.

 Sugar-containing Chewing Gum

-Sucrose, a disaccharide, is commonly used in sugar-containing chewing gum.
-Sucrose and other fermentable carbohydrates can be metabolized by oral bacteria.
-These bacteria (particularly S. mutans and Lactobacillus spp.) produce dental biofilm and acid, which can lead to enamel demineralization and caries.7 The potential cariogenicity of sugar-containing gum depends on the physical consistency, oral retention time of the gum, the frequency with which it is chewed, and the sequence of consumption (for instance, chewing sugar-containing gum before eating foods that reduce acid production will be less cariogenic than the reverse).7
+Monosaccharides and disaccharides may be used in sugar-containing chewing gum.
+These fermentable carbohydrates can be metabolized by oral bacteria.
+The bacteria (particularly S. mutans and Lactobacillus spp.) in turn produce dental biofilm and acid, which can lead to enamel demineralization and caries.10 The potential cariogenicity of sugar-containing gum depends on the physical consistency, oral retention time of the gum, the frequency with which it is chewed, and the sequence of consumption (for instance, chewing sugar-containing gum before eating foods that reduce acid production will be less cariogenic than the reverse).10